 Influenza (Flu) is a contagious respiratory illness caused by influenza viruses.
 It can cause mild to severe illness.
 About 5%-20% of people in the U.S. contract the flu each year.
 The flu usually has an abrupt beginning with fever, cough, sore throat, and muscle aches.
 Young children and the elderly are especially vulnerable.
 Serious outcomes of flu infection can result in hospitalization or death.

-San Antonio Regional Hospital and its clinics offer the flu vaccine to patients and community residents over six month of age during the flu season (Oct-Mar) every year.
+San Antonio Regional Hospital (SARH) and its clinics offer the flu vaccine to patients and community residents over six months of age during the flu season (Oct-Mar) every year.

-The Center of Disease Control (CDC) recommends three actions you can take to help prevent the flu:
+The Centers for Disease Control and Prevention (CDC) says you should take three (3) actions to prevent the flu:

 - Take time to get a flu vaccine

 - Take everyday preventive actions to stop the spread of germs

 - Take flu antiviral drugs if your doctor prescribes them